top of page

 The images above are my LSC Pfeil tools.
 From left to right they are L 8/7, L 8/3, L 9/2, L 12/4, L 15/2, L 11/0.5.

 L 8/7, L 8/3, L 9/2 are U-shaped.
-L 12/4, L 15/2, L 11/0.5 are V-shaped.
-I tend to use V-shaped gauges L 12/4 and L 15/2 for most of my carved lines as I like the organic variation in line you get with a V shaped tool.
+L 12/4, L 15/2, and L 11/0.5 are V-shaped.
+I use V-shaped gauges L 12/4 and L 15/2 for most of my carved lines, as I like the organic variation in line you get with a V-shaped tool.
 I use L 11/0.5 for fine details.
-I use U-shaped gauges L 8/3 and L 9/2 for clearing smaller details.
-L 8/7 I use for clearing large areas.
+I use U-shaped gauges L 8/3 and L 9/2 to clear smaller details.
+I use L 8/7 for clearing large areas.

 Lino cutting tools for use by children